telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

-    Context Broker has only a fix set of permanent connections in use as shown below (several ones with the database server and notification receivers and the listening TCP socket in 1026 or in the port specified by "-port") but in the case of this problem each new request will appear as a new connection in use in the list.
-The same information can be checked using `ps axo pid,ppid,rss,vsz,nlwp,cmd` and looking to the number of threads (nlwp column), as a new thread is created per request but never released.
-In addition, you can check the broker log and see that the processing of new requests stops in the access to the MongoDB database (in fact, what is happening is that the MongoDB driver is requesting more dynamic memory to the OS but it doesn't get any and keeps waiting until some memory gets freed, which never happens).
+    Context Broker has only a fix set of permanent connections in use as shown below (several ones with the database server and notification receivers and the listening TCP socket in 1026 or in the port specified by "-port") but in the case of this problem, each new request appears as a new connection in use in the list.
+The same information can be checked using `ps axo pid,ppid,rss,vsz,nlwp,cmd` and looking at the number of threads (nlwp column), as a new thread is created per request but never released.
+In addition, you can check the broker log and see that the processing of new requests stops in the access to the MongoDB database (in fact, what is happening is that the MongoDB driver is requesting more dynamic memory from the OS but it doesn't get any and keeps waiting until some memory gets freed, which never happens).